AMStrix/pyzcashtools/README.md

 * No classes
 * Many functions can be taken out and used individually
 * Supports binary, hex and base58
-* Transaction deserialization format almost compatible with BitcoinJS
 * Electrum and BIP0032 support
 * Make and publish a transaction all in a single command line instruction
-* Includes non-bitcoin-specific conversion and JSON utilities
+* Includes non-zcash-specific conversion and JSON utilities

 ### Disadvantages: